 Neighborhood Housing Services of Greater Berks, Inc. - Offers low cost or free foreclosure prevention assistance.
 They are a HUD certified agency for the greater Berks County PA region.
 Housing counselors also help facilitate affordable housing initiatives that will expand homeownership opportunities for all people of Berks County, with a focus on low-moderate income families.
 Learn about mortgage and loan programs.
 The agency will also contribute to community revitalization to repairing or fixing up old homes.
 213 N. 5th Street, Suite 1030, Reading, Pennsylvania 19601, telephone (610) 372-8433

-Clothing distribution centers range from low cost thrift stores to more traditional clothing closets.
+Free clothing, school supplies and furniture distribution centers range from low cost thrift stores to more traditional clothing closets.
+There are also free furniture banks.
 The organizations are run by both non-profits as well as local charities.
 What may be provided from the location ranges by donation levels, but some examples are below.

-Berks County Area Agency on Aging can provide information about services and benefits for the elderly and older adults in the community.
+Berks County Area Agency on Aging will provide information about services and benefits for the elderly and older adults in the community.
 Assistance is also available as part of PACE, Property Tax/Rent Rebates and Winter Heating Fuel Assistance.
-633 Court Street, Reading, PA 19601.
+The address is 633 Court Street, Reading, PA 19601.
 Telephone 610-478-6500.

 Reading Housing Authority runs the section 8 voucher program.
 While there is a waiting list, the program will require tenants to pay a portion of their rent and utilities based up on their household income.
 Rent subsidies are made as well.
 The address is 815 Franklin Street.
 Call 610-372-3933.

 Western Berks Free Clinic – Call to get information on free or low cost medical and health care.
+Volunteer dentists and doctors help the low-income as well as people with no insurance.
 Telephone 610- 693-6207.
 An appointment is necessary too.